-Indeed, in his 1988 Shire book The Hedgehog, Pat Morris wrote that the bulk of mark-recapture studies have been carried out by amateur naturalists, which means that they are rarely long-term or particularly systematic.
+In his 1988 Shire book The Hedgehog, Pat Morris wrote that the bulk of mark-recapture studies have been carried out by amateur naturalists, which means that they are rarely long-term or particularly systematic.
 They nonetheless provide a valuable insight into population dynamics in that few are recaptured, suggesting, as we have found, while a few are regulars (we only see about four with any regularity), most either wander widely or are nomadic.
-Certainly, our records annecdotally suggest that some individuals appear almost every night while others are absent for several days.
+Certainly, our records anecdotally suggest that some individuals appear almost every night while others are absent for several days.
 “Hog2”, a female, for example, is sometimes absent for three or four days at a time, while “Hog3” and “Hog4”, both males, were missing for much longer periods.
 Hog3 was away for 10 days in early June 2020 and a further 18 days spanning the end of June and start of July, while, between late May and mid-June, Hog4 was around almost every day, before disappearing for four days, coming back for a couple of days and was then absent for two weeks before reappearing on the trailcams in late July.
 We've also observed far fewer visits during nights of heavy rain, although whether this reflects a genuine reduction in activity during inclement weather, or that there are lots of worms and beetles around to distract and delay them, remains unknown.
 Regardless, as we shall see shortly, more recent tracking studies have supported some of these cursory findings.

 Hedgehogs are primarily nocturnal, waking around dusk to forage throughout their home range.
 Precisely how long hedgehogs are active for during a night varies according to location, sex and season.
 On their West London golf course, for example, Nigel Reeve and Pat Morris found that lactating females were active constantly throughout the night, although in his New Hedgehog Book, Morris notes that hedgehogs “can do nothing for hours on end”.